 Like all relationships, intercambios need to be built in a way that is beneficial for both people involved.
-This means that I cannot go into an intercambio expecting to speak Spanish 95% of the time, but that both people have to make an effort to speak their own language around 50% of the time.
+This means that you should not go into an intercambio expecting to speak Spanish 95% of the time, but that both people have to make an effort to speak their own language around 50% of the time.
 Does this ever work out perfectly?
-Not unless you set a timer or something.
-But it is the thought that counts―don’t ever make your practice buddy feel like you are taking advantage of them.
+Not unless you set a timer or the like.
+But most of the time it is the thought that counts and we would recommend trying to make sure you don’t ever make your practice buddy feel like you are taking advantage of them.

-So how do you find an intercambio?
-With all the online options, it is easy to find people near you who want to learn languages (from Facebook to Couchsurfing to dating sites).
-Your study abroad program may even organize intercambios.
-Otherwise, check out local languages schools―they usually organize exchanges for their students―, or just ask around.
-People are looking to improve their language skills all the time, and if you look a little bit you will find people who want to talk with you.
+With the current situation, we cannot really meet as much face-to-face, so, how do you find an intercambio?
+With all the online options, it is easy to find people near you who want to learn languages.
+We recommend searching for people looking for intercambios on platforms such as Facebook and Instagram.
+If you are learning a language with a study abroad program, they may even organize intercambios with locals for you.
+Finally, you will probably find that there are specific programs that will help you organize a langague exchange if you cannot find anything organically.
+One thing we know for sure is that people are looking to improve their language skills all the time, and if you look a little bit you will find people who want to talk with you.

 Share your favorite ways to find your intercambio partners in the comments below!